Usage#

 You can take a look at your model, by simply calling

 Looks good to you?
-Head over to the Training page for getting started with an easy example
+Head over to the Training page for getting started with an easy example, where we also show how to implement trainable frequencies

 ) values for the params